yesoreyeram/uql/README.md

 # UQL - Unstructured Query Language

 Unstructured query language (UQL) - It is a query language to query the unstructured or array like objects in javascript.
+It is like azure kusto query language (KQL) but for in memory data.

 ## Installation